gingerneck/cv-bio/README.md

             </div>
         </div>
         <div style="font-size: medium;">
-            <p>I started my journey in 2017 with small course on Coursera and learnt
+            <p>I started my journey in 2016 with a small course on Coursera and learnt
                 <a href="static/file/courses/CourseraHJNNTR3SYD3C.pdf" target="blank">"Arrays, Lists, and Structured Data"</a>.
-                At that time I worked at a museum. </p>
+                At that time I worked at a museum and help with installations and administration.
+After the first course I learnt a lot of different courses(<a href="static/views/certifications.md" target="blank">certificates</a>) and decided to find my first job.</p>
             <div style="font-size: medium;">
             <p> </p>
             </div>